How much it costs to get over a breakup

 How much do young people spend on breakups?

-Direct Line found out how much young people spend on breakups – and it's an eye-watering amount.
+Direct Line found out how much young people spent on breakups.
+And it was an eye-watering amount.

-The research showed that the average 17–25-year-old will spend a (heartbreaking) £1,140 in the aftermath of relationships.
+The research showed that the average 17–25-year-old spent a (heartbreaking) £1,140 in the aftermath of relationships.

-What's more, 30% spend their money on comfort food, 20% get beauty treatments and a worrying 19% buy intoxicating substances like alcohol and drugs.
+What's more, 30% spent their money on comfort food, 20% got beauty treatments and a worrying 19% bought intoxicating substances like alcohol and drugs.

-Here's a rundown of your average spend per purchase after breakups:
+Here's a rundown of the average spend per purchase after breakups, according to the 2019 research:

 |Intoxicating substances (i.e. alcohol and drugs)||£136.05|